Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

 ## Some debug tricks

- Many times when you run curl on a site, you'll notice that the site doesn't seem to respond the same way to your curl requests as it does to your browser's.
+ Many times when you run curl on a site, you will notice that the site does not seem to respond the same way to your curl requests as it does to your browser's.